gertalot/fullstack-quickstart/db/README.md

 ### Data Persistence

-- Data is stored in the named Docker volume `herbs-data`.
+- Data is stored in the named Docker volume TEMPLATE_DOCKER_VOLUME.

 ### Connection Details